pearlanyanwu/Cpp/README.md

 # CPP
 Hi!
 Welcome to my profile!
-I took C++ @ CCSF in Spring 2021.
+I was introduced to C++ @ CCSF in Spring 2021.
 These are some of the programs I've written during that semester.